prestevez/prestevez.github.io/content/en/post/r-package-tutorial/index.md

 The `DESCRIPTION` file is one of the most important files in the R package, it is there to summarise the main information about the package and it is what tells R that this directory is a package.

 When you open it, you will see a template with some information.
 Update the Title, Author and Description fields.
+(Don't worry about the other fields you see, they will be updated automatically later.)

-Screnshot DESCRIPTION
+{{< figure library="true" src="r-package-tutorial-description.jpg" title="ALT: A screenshot of the DESCRIPTION file." >}}

 Next we add the license information using the `use_mit_license` function.
 If you want to use another license run `?use_mit_license` to see the available licenses.